Adam Morgan: Being let go by Liverpool took me to a dark place

-Those intervening years have been extremely tough on a personal basis, too, with Morgan suffering from severe anxiety and depression.
+Those intervening years have been extremely tough on a personal basis, with Morgan suffering from severe anxiety and depression.

 For a while after Morgan left Liverpool, he couldn’t even bear to watch them play, such was his heartbreak at being let go.

 “I was angry and upset.
-Feeling like failure was a hard thing to get over, but I thought of myself as a big, strong boy who didn’t need any help,” says Morgan.
+Feeling like a failure was a hard thing to get over, but I thought of myself as a big, strong boy who didn’t need any help,” says Morgan.